 Tour Description

 Join us to explore the rich past, present and future of Boston’s Leather District, nestled between South Station and Chinatown.
-Once part of South Cove and largely built after Boston’s Great Fire of 1872, this commercial district was the hub of New England’s leather and shoe industries at the turn of the 20th century.
+Once part of South Cove and largely built after Boston’s Great Fire of 1872, this commercial district reigned as the hub of New England’s leather and shoe industries at the turn of the 20th century.

 Tour Information